Godwin-Chacko/London-e-commerce-analysis/README.md

 **Orders**

 - orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%
+- AOV of Christmas & Holiday Merchandise 5.5x greater than avg AOV of all other categories
 -  Investigate AOV peaks for reto and vintage kids items

 - Market basket analysis: